stevehb/HomingBacon/README.md

 HomingBacon
 ===========

-Experimental phone tracking and display using PHP, MySQL, and Android
+Experimental phone tracking and display using Android and the Google App Engine